jiawangex/ExtremeCloudIQ-OpenAPI/README.md

 8. Repeat `step 2` to `step 6` if additional OpenAPI definition change is needed during `step 7` (**Anyone** can initiate the process)
 9. Merge changes to release branch
 10. Delete the feature branch

+# Questions
+Please check the [Frequently Asked Questions](docs/FAQ.md) page if you have any questions.